 What is a method statement, and do I really need one?

-Many of our customers have asked, “What is a method statement, and do I really need one?”
+Many of our customers have asked, "What is a method statement, and do I need one?"

 Customers have also been known to feel apprehensive about getting the document right and including all the required information.
 So let's first look at what a method statement aims to achieve, and this is:

-- To show someone the correct steps to follow in order to complete a task.
+- To guide someone through the correct steps to complete a task.

 - To carry out the above safely.